Skip to main content

 dbt deps

-This installs any packages defined in packages.yml (such as the_tuva_project).
+This installs any packages defined in packages.yml (such as tuva).

-You now have a fully set-up connector repository, ready to convert raw claims data into Tuva’s standard input layer format.
+You now have a fully set-up connector repository, ready to convert raw claims data into Tuva’s Input Layer format.

 • Your environment is set up